 b) wireless reception was poor in the Czech Republic, plus it’s hard to balance a keyboard on bike handlebars.

 So just a quick one, to promise that I will write some proper posts shortly (I returned home to find that a publisher has sent me a whole pack of goodies, which I’ll be reviewing here as soon as I’ve read them) and to post an image sent me a while back from Pedro in Porto.
-It shows part of Alvaro Siza’s Bonjour Tristesse project; Siza planned the whole block, which includes two other new structures, as well as the more familiar corner building.
+It shows part of Alvaro Siza’s Bonjour Tristesse project, a part of Berlin’s 1987 IBA programme; Siza planned the whole block, which includes two other new structures, as well as the more familiar corner building.

 I’m a big fan of Siza’s work, which generally comprises beautifully proportioned white buildings standing in perpetual southern european sunlight, like this one: